Red Sea, Egypt Diving Review

 • The South Red Sea is less popular and offers much less crowded dive sites and pristine reefs with superb coral.
 Most of the people coming here are experienced divers looking for world class scuba diving.
 Marsa Alam is the main gateway to explore this area and features amazing opportunities and for many people the best diving in Egypt.
 You can for example go on a day trip to explore the World famous Elphinstone Reef for challenging drift dives.
 You will have the chance to encounter the rare and curious Oceanic Whitetip Shark, Hammerhead Sharks as well as various reef Sharks!
 Other superb dive sites such as Abu Dabbab offer the opportunity to dive with the very rare and endangered Dugong as well as giant Green Sea Turtles.
 Fury Shoals is also very famous for the most pristine Reefs of Egypt and for giving the possibility to swim with Dolphins at the Dolphins House reef!

-In this page you will find more detailed information about scuba diving in Red Sea, Egypt.
+In this page you will find more detailed information about scuba diving in Red Sea.

 The best dive sites of Egypt are: